-They are somewhat of a new player in the market of sportsbooks, but GTBets has made some positive noise recently.
-GTBets offers an amazing amount of promotions and have a great system of rewards.
-I do not like to touch on the legal climate of gambling in the United States, however, I think a great reference can be found at Is Online Sports Betting Legal?
+Even in 2017, they are somewhat of a new player in the market of sportsbooks, but GTBets has made a lot of positive noise recently.
+The GTBets sportsbook offers an amazing amount of promotions and they have a great system of rewards.
+We do not like to touch on the legal climate of gambling in the United States, however, a great reference can be found at Is Online Sports Betting Legal?

-After playing around with the GTBets system, I can really say that I have come to enjoy it.
-I will touch on all the major components below.
+After playing around with the GTBets system, we can really say that it is very enjoyable.
+We will touch on all the major components below.
 Hope you enjoy!

-The minimum for credit card transactions is a very reasonable $35, but with a 100% first time deposit bonus (up to $250) I would recommend depositing that to get the best bang for your buck.
+The minimum for credit card transactions is a very reasonable $35, but with a 100% first time deposit bonus (up to $250).
+We would recommend depositing that to get the best bang for your buck.